3mcd/javelin/docs/src/systems-monitors.md

   })
 ```

 An immediate monitor must be executed downstream of its causal systems in the app's system execution pipeline.
-In the above example, the system should be configured using [ordering constraints](./systems.md#ordering-constraints) to occur After_ the system that deletes `Enemy` entities.
+In the above example, the system should be configured using [ordering constraints](./systems.md#ordering-constraints) to occur _after_ the system that deletes `Enemy` entities.